 Our program has expertise in working with insurance providers to obtain authorization prior to medication treatment.
 Our team has helped 100% of our patients receive insurance approval for specialty medications.
 Our team also helps patients who cannot afford specialty medication access available grants and resources for copayment assistance.

-Our team includes 2 clinical pharmacists, a medication assistance coordinator, social workers and clinical nurse coordinators who provide dedicated individual patient support.
+Our team includes a disease-specific nurse navigator, 2 clinical pharmacists, a medication assistance coordinator, social workers, clinical nurse coordinators and advanced practice providers.